Dementia: Muscle fat may predict risk of cognitive decline

 Ongoing studies are looking at whether fat stored in muscles in other parts of the body also raise cognitive risks.

-“We don’t know why it is there, but we can measure it,” Rosano said.
+“We don’t know why it is there, but we can measure it,” Dr. Rosano explained.

+“If you have fat in your muscles it means you should be extra careful about other risk factors [for dementia],” she added.
+These may include:

 Dieting may not be directly effective in reducing muscle adiposity, but Rosano noted, “Muscle fat is not the only thing that’s bad for your brain.”

-University of Pittsburgh researchers also are investigating possible pharmacological interventions that might reduce muscle adiposity.
+University of Pittsburgh researchers are investigating possible pharmacological interventions that might reduce muscle adiposity.

 The natural muscle protein